mgambrosio/mgambrosio/content/portfolio/work1.md

 <!--more-->
 * **Cross-Sectional Study of Health Behavior Risk Factors for Cardiovascular Disease Among Mid-Aged Women in a Faith-Based Community of Luanda, Angola (June 2018)**
-  * Dr. Ambrosio conducted a health promotion campaign, in cooperation with local medical students and faith based institutions, that targeted middle-aged women diagnosed with hypertension and at risk to increase knowledge of healthy eating and the importance of physical activity.Created and conducted a qualitative questionnaire to evaluate women knowledge about healthy lifestyle and behavior.
-She also analyzed the association between cardiovascular disease risk and health behavior and key anthropometrics.
+  * In cooperation with local medical students and faith-based institutions, Dr. Ambrosio conducted a health promotion campaign that targeted middle-aged women diagnosed with hypertension and at risk to increase their knowledge of healthy eating and the importance of physical activity.
+She created and conducted a qualitative questionnaire to evaluate women's knowledge about healthy lifestyles and behavior.
+Dr. Ambrosio analyzed the association between cardiovascular disease risk and cultural determinants, health behavior, and key anthropometrics.

 <!--more-->